Did you know that the EU PEACE Programme has provided over €2.2bn worth of funding support since 1995?

 More information on the PEACE IV Programme can be found at www.seupb.eu

-Please see below a list of projects which have been awarded funding under the current PEACE IV Programme (2014-2020).
+Please see below link to a list of operations which have been awarded funding under the current PEACE IV Programme (2014-2020).

 For more information on any of the projects funded please contact us via email: email@example.com